SteelCompendium/compendium/docs/Rules/Chapters/Classes.md

 #### Target

-The "Target" entry of an ability, represented by this symbol x, notes the number of creatures, objects, or both who can be targeted by that ability.
+The "Target" entry of an ability, represented by this symbol 🎯, notes the number of creatures, objects, or both who can be targeted by that ability.
 You can always affect fewer targets than the number indicated by this entry.

 ##### Creature